SCENARIOS-China's Communist Party leadership reshuffle: what to look for | Politics

 As the ranking and only vice premier now in the standing committee, Han has premier-caliber experience but turned 68 in April and is thus due for retirement.
 Some analysts suggest Xi might bend the age norm for Han, who has proven himself to be supportive and willing to play second fiddle to Xi.

-POLITBURO AND THE STANDING COMMITTEE The party's highest echelon of power, the Politburo Standing Committee, could get two newcomers if retirement norms hold and holds and the PSC remains at seven members.
+POLITBURO AND THE STANDING COMMITTEE The party's highest echelon of power, the Politburo Standing Committee, could get three newcomers if retirement norms hold and the PSC remains at seven members.

 Over half of the 25-member Politburo could be replaced.
 Scenario: Li Keqiang becomes parliament chairman.